Prince Whipple: After the War

 Prince returned to Portsmouth as a freedman and reunited with his brother Cuffee.
 He married a woman named Dinah who was a slave in New Castle and was granted freedman status by her enslaver at age 21.
-For his service in the war, Prince was given a small plot of land to which he, his brother, and his wife built a house on that.
+For his service in the war, Prince was given a small plot of land upon which he, his brother, and his wife built a house.
 They converted the house into the Ladies Charitable African School to teach young children.
+Dinah taught there until her death.

+Death and legacy

-Dinah was its teacher until her death.
-Prince died in 1796 and is buried in Portsmouth's North Cemetery.
+Prince died in 1796, and is buried (as is his former owner, William Whipple) in Portsmouth's historic Old North Cemetery.

-Legacy

-Prince's legacy during the Revolution did not go unnoticed among artists.
-His service with William and George Washington is depicted in two art pieces.
+At least two artists acknowledged Prince's patriotic service during the Revolution under Commander George Washington and William Whipple in two noteworthy art pieces.

-Washington Crossing the Delaware

 According to legend, Prince Whipple accompanied General Whipple and George Washington in the famous crossing of the Delaware River and is the black man portrayed fending off ice with an oar at Washington's knee in the painting Washington Crossing the Delaware, painted 75 years after the event by German American artist Emanuel Leutze.
 Most historians doubt that there is any basis for this story.
 It is extremely unlikely that either General Whipple or Prince Whipple was present at the Battle of Trenton.
 At that time, General Whipple was serving in the Continental Congress, which had fled Philadelphia and reconvened in Baltimore, a distance of 135 mi from Trenton.
 Moreover, Prince Whipple was not famous at the time the painting was commissioned, and it is unlikely that Leutze would have heard of him.

-The Passage of the Delaware

 In 1819, American painter Thomas Sully created his interpretation of the Battle of Trenton.
 The painting depicts Washington on a white horse around three white officers and a Black man.
 The Black soldier in the painting is shown wearing red clothing speaking to an officer.
 The man in this picture is confirmed to be Prince Whipple as Sully had heard about Prince and incorporated him into his painting.
 Much like the Leutze painting, Prince was most likely not present at Trenton during Washington's crossing.